One of MC’s Materialities

 Mozal places great emphasis on social contribution activities.
 Through annual funding of around ¥200 million, Mozal engages in activities such as supporting small businesses in creating employment opportunities, putting in place mechanisms to support education and public health, and activities in other areas such as sports, culture and infrastructure.
 Examples include the construction of schools and anti-malaria clinics, as well as the provision of HIV education.
 Mozal also supports local economic activities through the promotion of local agriculture and the commercial sales of local crafts.
 Mozal has contributed over ¥4 billion to fund these activities on a cumulative basis.
 Going forward, Mozal remains committed to contributing to local communities through these initiatives.

-Cape Flattery Silica Mines Pty.
-Ltd. (CFSM), a wholly owned subsidiary of MC, is located in Queensland, Australia and has supplied silica sand to users in East Asia and Southeast Asia for over 50 years since its establishment in 1967.
-Currently one of the world’s largest silica mines, CFSM ships over 2.8 million tons of silica sand annually to glassmakers and other customers.
+Cape Flattery Silica Mines Pty, Ltd. (CFSM), a wholly owned subsidiary of MC, is located in Queensland, Australia and has supplied silica sand to users in East Asia and Southeast Asia for over 50 years, since its establishment in 1967.
+Currently one of the world’s largest silica mines, CFSM ships about 3 million tons of silica sand annually to glassmakers and other customers.

 Contribution to Local Communities